-This trophy, if there is such a thing, should go to Palladia.
 As I’ve mentioned, people don’t usually ask what my motives are for writing, but they have asked me to justify something specific I said or did.
 (They assume they know my overall motive.)
 But my motive for writing Palladia is very simple, although it may not be known about—the story was so deeply buried in my psyche I didn’t know it was even there.
-For a long time I thought it was another long fantasy story I was doing, or maybe a couple of other stories.
-And then when it first began, it was a little short novella on its own that I didn’t believe had any connection to anything else I’d written.
+While I'll probably never write another Palladia story, City of the Invaders links strongly back to my teen years and my formative writing.

 And there will be more updates.